Farewell, My Lovely (1975)

 Cop Billy Rolfe (Harry Dean Stanton) brings the Commissioner (Logan Ramsey) into Nulty’s office.
 The Commissioner says there have been seven murders, and he wants Marlowe brought in.
 He also tells Nulty it is not a good idea to go by himself.

 Nulty arrives at the hotel but leaves Rolfe in the car.
 Marlowe lets the cop into the dirty room.
 Marlowe is determined to tell his version of the story before being brought to the police station.
-Marlowe says that he was working on a missing teenager investigation.
+Marlowe says that he was working on an investigation into a missing teenager.
 Marlowe is inside a dime-a-dance joint.
 He finds the girl and takes her outside to be turned over to her parents.
 Watching from the other side of the dance floor is Moose Malloy (Jack O’Halloran).

 Moose doesn’t care that he has been shot at.
 He tells Marlowe that he wants him to find Velma Valento.
 Velma was his girl before Moose was sent to prison for a seven-year bank robbery stretch.
 Moose says he hasn’t seen her in seven years, and she hasn’t written in six years.
 Moose tells that he stole $80,000 in a solo job.
 Marlowe tries to convince the giant to forget about Velma, but it is not happening.

 Marlowe goes to a hotel across the street and bribes the clerk (Napoleon Whiting) for information.
 The clerk says a man in room 210 used to play in the band at Florian’s.
 Marlowe is let into the room.
-Tommy Ray (Walter McGinn) is white, his wife is black, and their son is of mixed race.
+Tommy Ray (Walter McGinn) is white, his wife is black, and their son is biracial.
 Marlowe says he is looking for Velma.
-Tommy tells that Florian is dead, but his wife, Jessie (Sylvia Miles), may still be alive.
+Tommy says that Florian is dead, but his wife, Jessie (Sylvia Miles), may still be alive, but he won’t say much more.
 Marlowe is friendly to the small boy who identifies as a baseball player.
 Tommy has changed his mind and gave Marlowe Jessie’s address and advice to take a pint of bourbon along.

 Marlowe drives to the dilapidated house.
 Jessie is delighted to have a friend with a bottle.
 Jessie looks road hard and put up wet, wearing only a tattered robe.
 Marlowe tells her who he is looking for, and Jessie asks for a drink.
 Jessie drinks and talks about her past in show business.
 Jessie says she doesn’t know where Velma is, but she may be able to find out where she is located.
 Jessie says she doesn’t understand why Tommy would lie about knowing Velma when they had worked together in the past.
 Jessie calls Tommy, and she convinces him to trust Marlowe.